ISIBELEKO

 As the world shifts, birth work and writing continue to be the keys to our collective liberation, not just freedom.
 While caring for our communities, we must pause to pour into ourselves.
 Join an upcoming gathering to reconnect to our callings to midwifery, practices from ancient cultures, and build a successionable birth community.
 The Isibeleko series was created to be a learning and convening space for the children of midwives, healers, and scribes.
 Prior experience and certification are not required.
 Come as you are.
 Attendees will be guided through teach-ins, integration activities, plant wisdom, and more.

-March 1st and 15th | 12:00 pm - 2:00 pm
+October 20th and 27th | 6:00 pm - 8:00 pm

-Together this space will explore the ways midwifery has always been an integral part of religions and spiritual systems.
+This space will explore the ways midwifery has always been an integral part of religions and spiritual systems.
 We will:

 • Deep dive into the overlaps of traditional midwifery and religion